kaihendry/dabase.com/content/blog/no-dist-upgrade.md

 Your application's **data** must be split out too, resulting in the modern [Three-tier architecture](https://docs.aws.amazon.com/whitepapers/latest/serverless-multi-tier-architectures-api-gateway-lambda/three-tier-architecture-overview.html) paradigm:

-1. Client Web browser - typically everygreen on consumer devices
+1. Client Web browser - typically evergreen on consumer devices
 2. Server - Docker container runtime - updating the host Operating System by ID, e.g. via [AMI ID](https://aws.amazon.com/blogs/compute/query-for-the-latest-amazon-linux-ami-ids-using-aws-systems-manager-parameter-store/)
-3. Data - Seperate and managed like AWS RDS / S3
+3. Data - Separate and managed like AWS RDS / S3

 # Cattle, not pets

 Pets are patched and groomed.
 Cattle can be culled and replaced at any time.

-The data tier aside, updating is now a matter of choosing your OS and Application image identifer.
+The data tier aside, updating is now a matter of choosing your OS and Application image identifier.
 Ideally automated by <abbr title="Continuous Delivery">CD</abbr> pipelines.

 How to get the ID for a typical host image: